At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 For instance, New Jersey has an overall RPS of 22.5% by the year 2021.
 That requires local utilities to source 22.5% of their energy mix from renewable sources by the year 2021.
 Pretty good.
 However, New Jersey also has a specific solar set aside of 4.1% by 2028.
 That’s the type of firm commitment which really gets the industry rolling forward.
 No wonder why New Jersey is one of the hottest solar markets right now!

 Kentucky Electricity Prices

-Kentucky pays an average of a little more than 10 cents per kilowatt-hour(kWh) for electricity.
-That’s significantly lower than the national average of 13 cents.
+Kentucky pays an average of about 11 cents per kilowatt-hour(kWh) for electricity.
+That’s significantly lower than the national average of 13.6 cents.
 In fact, it’s one of the lowest rates in the nation.

 Why is energy still so cheap?
 Only because most of our electricity still comes from burning millions of tons of fossil fuels.
 The cost of those fossil fuels in dollars and cents may be low (for now), but the environmental costs are astronomically high.
 New regulations on carbon emissions and dwindling supplies will likely drive the cost up over the next few decades.
 But while everyone else is paying through the nose for the fuels of the past, you’ll be rocking that sweet, shiny solar power system on your roof, and making money!
 Just remember to thank us.

 Why are electricity prices so important?
 Because that is what solar power is directly competing against.
 The cost to produce power with solar is relatively constant (of course how much sun hits your area has an effect), so if you are paying $0.40 per watt for power, then you make FOUR TIMES AS MUCH as the guy or girl paying $0.10 per watt electricity.